Document Type : Research

 Authors

 1 1.
-Department of Physics, Payame Noor University, Iran.
+Department of Physics, Payame Noor University, Tehran, Iran.
 2. Center for International Scientific Studies and Collaborations (CISSC), Ministry of Science, Research and Technology, Islamic Republic of Iran.

 2 Karadeniz Technical University, Faculty of Engineering, Department of Metallurgical and Materials Engineering, Trabzon, Turkey